 This blog contains the names and pictures of edible wild plants I've found in my explorations.
-Each plant has a post listing when and where to find it, which parts are edible, and how to prepare them.
+Each plant has a post listing when and where to find it, which parts are edible, and how to prepare them plus other useful information.
 All the photographs of these plants were taken by me.
 These wild edibles can be found around Houston and other areas of Texas, though most of these plants can also be found nationwide and even worldwide.

 There are three ways to find a plant on this blog.
 The first is by common name as listed in the sidebar to the left.
 On the right sidebar you can look for the plant based on the environment it grows, season, plant type, flower color, fruit or seedpod color, and use.
 Finally, the blog search box at the top of the page can be used to search for key words such as scientific names.